 SI.
-No. Component Description Location Land Ownership Involuntary Resettlement Impacts 1.
-Laying of Trunk Sewer and Sewer Network Pipelines 26 km Within project area ROW of DNN roads Involuntary resettlement impact assessed.
-23 roadside temporary shops and vendors will lose temporary access and temporary income loss due to access disruption.
-2. Construction of Manholes 1068 Within project area ROW of DNN roads No land acquisition or involuntary resettlement impacts envisaged.
+No. Component Description Location Land Ownership Involuntary Resettlement Impacts S ewerage System in THDC and Yamuna Colony Area 1.
+Laying of Trunk Sewer and Sewer Network Pipelines 31 km Within project area ROW of DNN roads Involuntary resettlement impact assessed.
+12 roadside temporary shops and vendors will face temporary income loss due to access disruption.
+2. Construction of Manholes 1168 Within project area ROW of DNN roads No land acquisition or involuntary resettlement impacts envisaged.
 3. House Sewer Connection 3000 house connections - - No land acquisition or involuntary resettlement impacts envisaged.
-St orm Water Dra inage 4.
+Storm Water Drainage 4.
 Construction of Storm Water Drains 38 km Secondary municipal roads within project area ROW of DNN roads No land acquisition or involuntary resettlement impacts envisaged.
-5. Outfall structures 38 outfalls Different nalas, and Bindal River Department of Irrigation, Government of Uttarakhand and DNN No land acquisition or involuntary resettlement impacts envisaged.
+5. Outfall structures 38 outfalls Different nalas, and Bindal River Department of Irrigation, Government of Uttarakhand and DNN.
+No land acquisition or involuntary resettlement impacts envisaged.

-- 42. To avoid and mitigate income loss to those mobile hawkers, street vendors and unauthorized shops at market and congested areas due to construction of road activity, it is suggested that the work be carried out in night time (11 PM to 4 AM) and during weekly holidays.
-In case of access disruption to business activities, the contractor will provide assistance to move to nearby places and through provision of planks etc. The affected business owners will be allowed and assisted by the contractor to move back to the present location after the construction is complete.
-In case impact avoidance is impossible, the affected persons will be compensated as per entitlement matrix based on the actual duration of construction work and exact nature of impact. - 43.
+- 42. To avoid and mitigate income loss to mobile hawkers, street vendors and unauthorized shops at market and congested areas due to construction of road activity, it is suggested that the work be carried out in the night (11 PM to 4 AM) and during weekly holidays.
+In case of access disruption to business activities, the contractor will provide assistance to move to nearby places and through provision of planks etc. The affected business owners will be allowed and assisted by the contractor to move back to the present location after the constructionis complete.
+During construction, the contractor will make every effort to minimize or avoid impacts, with special focus on vulnerable persons.
+If impacts are unavoidable, the affected persons will be compensated as per entitlement matrix based on the actual duration of construction work and exact nature of impact. - 43.
 The DBO contractor may consider adopting best engineering and construction practices to be implemented, such as construction of the roadside storm water drainage (in the selected roads stretches) along with the sewer line laying works, to minimize the period of disruption to the livelihood of the affected persons and general public.
 The contract document for the DBO may contain suggestions to consider precast drains also. - 44.
-A final assessment of impacts will be undertaken along each site/road section based on the final detailed engineering design by DBO contractor, when exact pipe alignments are known.
-A detailed measurement survey (DMS) will be conducted to update and finalize the resettlement plan accordingly.
-Rigour in data collection and consultations with local people will be required to ensure that all affected persons eligible for compensation are identified.
-Summary of Involuntary resettlement impacts is provided in Table 7.
+A final assessment of impacts has been undertaken along each site/road section based on the final detailed engineering design by DBO contractor, after finalization of pipe alignments.
+A detailed measurement survey (DMS) has been conducted to update and finalize the updated resettlement plan accordingly.
+Rigour in data collection and consultations with local people was maintained to ensure that all affected persons who are eligible for compensation are identified.
+Summary of Involuntaryresettlement impacts is provided in Table 7.